 Most dogs and more specifically cockapoo owners tend to use dog kibble as a low-value treat when they are training, whereas something like chicken or even cheese would constitute a high-level treat.

-Before we look at some of the commercially available cockapoo-friendly treats you can use for training your furry friend, there are some great homemade treats that your dog may love.
+Before we look at some of the commercially available cockapoo-friendly treats you can use for training your furry friend, your dog may love some great homemade treats.
 These include:

-We have found in our own experience that these homemade treats work far better than store or online bought treats, however, you may not always have them in your house.
-Which is why you should consider investing in some of the following options.
+We have found in our own experience that these homemade treats work far better than store or online-bought treats; however, you may not always have them in your house.
+This is why you should consider investing in some of the following options.

-What to Look For In the Ideal Training Treat for Your Cockapoo
+What to Look For In The Best Treats For Cockapoo Puppies

 Although we are going to highlight some great products, we thought it was important to discuss the features you should look for when choosing the right training treats for your cockapoo.